brbrahm/windows-powershell-docs/docset/windows/configci/Merge-CIPolicy.md

 ```

 ### -PolicyPaths
 Specifies an array of paths of the policy .xml files that this cmdlet merges.
+Note that paths must be comma separated with no spaces in between.

 ```yaml
 Type: String[]